pixelstorm/coding_guidelines_custom_builds/README.md

 1. [jshint](https://github.com/gruntjs/grunt-contrib-jshint)

-## Themes – List of Approved Themes
-All website themes should be child themes of the parent theme unless its a custom build We dont use Genesis
-1. Fortuna
-1. Divi
-1. Artday

 ## Plugins – List of Approved Plugins
 Please seek approval when adding a plugin that is not part of this list. (*we will add and grow this list.)